m-lamonaca/programming-notes/JavaScript/JavaScript.md

     method: function() {
         // code here
-        this.properyName;  // reference to object property inside the object }
+        this.propertyName;  // reference to object property inside the object }

     method; () => {